Our knowledge of orthopaedics. Your best health.

 Recovery

 Most patients are able to get of bed and start physical therapy the day after surgery.
 It is important to begin moving as soon as possible.
-This helps prevents medical complications, such as blood clots, pneumonia, and bed sores.
+This helps prevent medical complications, such as blood clots, pneumonia, and bed sores.
 For older patients, it also helps prevent disorientation and deconditioning.

 Hip fractures in the elderly may cause disability and lack of independence.
 Early movement and rehabilitation have been shown to improve long-term results.